halildurmus/win32/CONTRIBUTING.md

 - There are plenty of good existing patterns to build off in these locations;
   try to mirror an existing function if you can for consistency!

-- Ideally pull requests for new API submissions include a sample (`example\` directory) and some tests (`tests\` directory).
+- Ideally pull requests for new API submissions include a sample (`examples\` directory) and some tests (`tests\` directory).

 ## COM APIs